code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 After the computation of a case, if no error occurs, the attribute `compute` is set to `"off"` in the copy of the parameters file in the **destination**.
 It allows a restart of SMGR without re-run successful previous computations.
-In the same manner, all empty attributes `repo=""` and `dest=""` are completed in the updated parameters file.

 Tricks {#sec_smgr_tricks}
 ======